 (4) We can make sense of the intuition that there are indeed an infinite number of truths.
 After all, God’s mind is omniscient and would know, for example, an infinite number of necessarily true mathematical propositions.

 (5) We can understand how necessary truths can be relevant to us and our world by appealing to God’s intentionality and creation.
 In Actuality, Possibility, and Worlds Pruss writes: “As for the question of how the propositions represent the world, the answer is that they do so by virtue of the intentionality of the divine mind” (210).
-He then connects this intentionality to God’s omnipotence and creative power: “Granted, propositions expressing modal truths are ideas in the mind of God.
+He then connects this intentionality to God’s creative powers and truth: “Granted, propositions expressing modal truths are ideas in the mind of God.
 But what, we asked, makes these propositions true?
 The answer is that they are made true by the capabilities of the God whose action guiding ideas they are and by those beings that he might have created.
 What makes it true to say that it is possible for there to exist a world with unicorns is that the idea of such a world is an idea in the mind of an all-powerful God capable of acting on it and creating such a world” (222).
 Here Pruss is working with a common sense account of modality deriving from Aristotle who saw possibility as grounded in the prior actual powers of real beings.
 So, for example, the modal proposition “It is possible that Dwight Goodyear can paint a picture on August 15, 2023” would, if true now in 2020, be true because I have the ability to paint a picture on that day.
 But why should we delimit possibilities to those grounded in the actual powers of things in this universe?
 Isn’t it the case that possibilities far outrun such powers?
 After all, it certainly seems possible that the universe could have been 22 dimensions or, perhaps, that there might have been no universe at all.
 If we agree then we might find a theistic ground for global possibilities and possible worlds attractive.
 Pruss explains: “It is here that combining the Aristotelian account with Leibniz’s theistic story would solve the difficulties.
 On this combined account, there would be a God outside the universe…who has in his mind ideas of all kinds of possible worlds.
 We get to retain Leibniz’s intuition (very much in the Aristotelian spirit) that propositional-type entities can only exist in minds.
 But what we now add is the fact that this God is not just all-knowing but all-powerful.
 He is capable of putting his divine ideas into action.
 He can produce a 22-dimensional universe, not just think about one” (216).
-And if my divine conceptualist argument entails that God is all good then we have reason to believe that God’s intentionally creative relevance to our lives is, despite all the natural and moral evil to the contrary, for the best.

 (6) We can understand how there is an interrelated system of propositions since all truth is interrelated in God’s unique mind.
 As Leibniz put it in On the Ultimate Origination of Things: [I]t [the ultimate source for the reality of eternal truths] can be sought in but one source, because of the interconnection among all these things [necessary truths]” (Hackett, 45).